aquinzi/pandy/readme.md

 	--highlight           Highlight style.
 	--highlight-no        No highlight
 	--tpl FILE            Template file.
-	--toc, -t             include TOC
+	--toc                 include TOC
 	--depth               TOC depth.
 	--hide                e-mail obfuscation
 	--sections            Wrap sections in <sections>, attach identifiers instead of titles --pandoc PANDOC       Pandoc path.
 Default: pandoc
 	--data-dir FOLDER     Data directory

+If you merge and use output, you must only specify the folder.
+It takes the name from the parent folder/source

 As well as some of my own:

 	--flat                Don't keep folder structure
-	--book, -b            Make a book with navigation (next/prev) and index --nav, -n             (For book) use titles in navigation --navside             (For book) Make a sidebar with titles --config FILE         Use a configuration file (option=key values)
+	--book, -b            Make a book with navigation (next/prev) and index --no-nav, -nn         (For book) disable book navigation --nav-title, -nt      (For book) use titles in book navigation --no-side, -ns        (For book) Disable sidebar navigation --no-side-toc, -nst   (For book) disable TOC in sidebar (keep in doc) --config FILE         Use a configuration file (option=key values) --tpl-pandy           (For book) Pandy's embebed template: simple and not so ugly

 If you use markdown and convert to HTML, there're some goodies for you.
 You can have abbreviations, as PHP Markdown Extra:

 	Some text with an ABBR and a REF.
 Ignore REFERENCE and ref.